sidharrth2002/neural-style-transfer/README.md

 # Semantically Segmented Neural Style Transfer
 ### Combined semantic segmentation with multiple style transfer

+Sidharrth Nagappan, Nadia Ahmad Pirdaus and Cornelius Pang

 #### Abstract

 This work proposes a web application that demonstrates the power of neural style transfer when coupled with foreground-background and automated semantic segmentation.
 Pioneered training on the Stanford Background dataset, the style transfer app is capable of generating remarkably aesthetic results albeit unconventional ones at times.
 The main motivation of this application is to enable users to convert their memorable moments captured in images into wonderful works of art from various well-known styles.
-Reference code for this project is available at: https://github.com/sidharrth2002/neural-style-transfer

 #### Introduction